 Requirements for the BFA in Emerging Media Arts (BFA-EMA):

-Students chose to specialize in two areas of emphasis starting the second year.
+Students choose to specialize in two areas of emphasis starting the second year.
 Each emphasis consists of a minimum of four courses, which can be augmented by electives.

 Emphases in Emerging Media Arts